gurdalertek/SwapGasFees/README.md

 ## UI Design

 This section describes the basic design of the user interface (UI) for the proposed SwapGasFees app.
-The detailed design and the details of how the app will work will be added as a separate tutorial later.
+This detailed [tutorial](Tutorial.md) describes the working of the designed app, explaining step by step, the different screens of the app.
 The full UI design can be downloaded as a pdf file from [here](./figures/SwapGasFees_Design.pdf).

 There are two main screens/interfaces in the app: